-Led by Dr Carol Emslie, GCU’s Substance Use and Misuse research group aims to understand the social context of substance use and develop interventions to reduce harm.
+Led by Prof Carol Emslie, GCU’s Substance Use and Misuse research group aims to understand the social context of substance use and develop interventions to reduce harm.

 In line with Glasgow Caledonian University’s mission to serve the common good, and the UN Sustainable Development Goals, we seek to improve good health & wellbeing, reduce inequalities and contribute to gender equality.
 Our research aims to improve the health of disadvantaged groups (e.g. heavy drinkers living in deprived areas, older drinkers, people who inject drugs, families affected by substance use) and a major strand of our work focuses on understanding men's and women’s relationships with alcohol and addressing gendered stereotypes associated with drinking.
 We have received funding from NIHR, CSO, SHAAP, Alcohol Research UK and the Big Lottery.